MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/MLOperatorAttributeNameValue.md

 ---
 title: MLOperatorAttributeNameValue struct
-description: Specifies the name and value(s) of an attribute of a custom operator. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the MLOperatorAttributeNameValue struct.
+This struct specifies the name and value(s) of an attribute of a custom operator. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, MLOperatorAttributeNameValue